shariqriazz/QuickScribe/instructions/common/language-rules.md

 MINIMAL EDITING IN SPECIFIC CONTEXTS:
 - When replacing content, preserve exact phrasing
-- Fix only obvious errors (spelling, basic grammar)
+- Fix only obvious errors (spelling, basic grammar, makes certain verbs are used properly)
-- Do not restructure sentences unless explicitly asked